-Students will produce a 3-5 minute video that will serve a Chicago non-profit organization they have partnered with.
+Students will produce a 3 - 5 minute video that will then be made available to a wider community and fulfill their Engaged Learning requirement.

-Each student will be required to submit a service-learning agreement, project delivery confirmation, as well as keep a record of time spent working on this project.
+Each student will be required to submit a service-learning agreement, as well as keep a record of time spent working on this project.